Tannadice Park

 The ground was previously known as Clepington Park, and was used by a number of local teams in the 19th century.
-It was the home of Dundee Wanderers F.C. from 1894 until 1909, including their single season in membership of the Scottish Football League (1894–95).
+It was the home of Dundee Wanderers from 1894 until 1909, including their single season in membership of the Scottish Football League (1894–95).
 The name of the ground was changed to Tannadice when Dundee Hibernian took over the lease in 1909.